karanhudia/expense-manager/README.md

 - **Usage in API Routes:**
   - All protected API routes (such as `/api/expenses`) check the `user-email` cookie to identify the current user and fetch or modify their data accordingly.

-This approach provides a simple, secure, and stateless way to manage user sessions in a Next.js app.
+This approach provides a simple, secure, and persistent way to manage user sessions in a Next.js app.

 ## Progressive Web App (PWA) Support